Updated August 2013

 Unfortunately, increased blood levels of drugs can also cause overdoses or increase side effects.
 If you are taking a drug that slows down liver enzymes, your health care provider may need to adjust the doses of your other medications.

 Some drugs induce (speed up) the action of the liver enzymes.
-This causes other drugs to be metabolized and flushed out of the system more rapidly, which:
+This causes other drugs to be metabolized and removed from the system more rapidly, which:

 - Decreases the amount of other drugs in the body